-- Only use browning dishes that are designed for microwave cooking.
-Check browning dish information for instructions/heating chart.
+- Browning dishes or grills are designed for microwave cooking only.
+Always follow instructions provided by the manufacturer.
 DO NOT preheat browning dish more than six minutes. - If an oven cooking bag is used for microwave cooking, prepare according to package directions.
 DO NOT use a wire twist-tie to close bag.
 Instead use plastic ties, cotton string or a strip cut from the open end of the bag.